kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 82: February 12, 2020

+**Today's Progress**: Worked on the first-project in Angular.
+Created and worked on two components , Home and Navbar and also implemented routing.

+**Thoughts**: I will be focusing on Angular for the next few days.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/244c1d8a542c361744eedc3f8fce5583e07c754e)

+---

 ### Day 81: February 11, 2020

 **Today's Progress**: Worked on the first-project in Angular.